 Estimated reading time: 9 minutes

-Unaccompanied Asylum-Seeking foster carers are making a huge difference in the lives of many children who have arrived in the UK.
-Often, Unaccompanied Asylum-Seeking children have suffered significant trauma as they travel to the UK to escape the impact of war or persecution in their homelands.
-Sadly, they have often left families who loved them; many paid to get the children out of the country to keep them safe.
-Subsequently, these children understand the importance of family life, and their trauma is significant.
+Unaccompanied Asylum-Seeking children need foster carers who will make a difference in the lives of children in care.
+Often, these children have suffered significant trauma, travelling to the UK to escape the impact of war in their homelands.
+Sadly, these children have left families who loved them, paying others to help them leave to be safe.
+These children understand the importance of family life; their trauma is significant.

-The Foster Care Co-Operative have foster carers with amazing skills and is successfully providing safe and loving homes to Unaccompanied Asylum-Seeking children.
-These foster carers recognised the barriers and challenges of caring for these children.
-However, with love and determination, motivated by the desire to make a difference in children’s lives, those barriers and challenges were overcome.
+The Foster Care Co-Operative foster carers successfully provide safe and loving homes to Unaccompanied Asylum-Seeking children.
+They recognised many barriers and challenges in caring for these children; however, with love and determination, these were overcome.

-Jo Killick is the Appointed Manager for the F.C.C; Jo kindly arranged for me to meet these foster carers and, learn of the joy these children bring to their lives…
+Jo Killick is the Appointed Manager for the F.C.C. and she arranged that I could meet these foster carers.
+I wanted to learn about the joy these children bring to their lives…

 Foster Care is the difference Unaccompanied Asylum-Seeking Children need.

-The F.C.C are a Not-for-Profit, value-driven fostering agency.
+The F.C.C. are a Not-for-Profit, value-driven fostering agency.
 They currently have eight unaccompanied asylum-seeking children placed with foster carers in Wales.
-They said, ‘we first heard about UASC (Unaccompanied Asylum-Seeking Children) because there was a ‘sudden influx of information about them on our local news.’
+They said, ‘we first heard about UASC (Unaccompanied Asylum-Seeking Children) when we had a sudden influx of information on the local news.’

 The news reporter said they wanted to find homes for the children in Newport, Wales, where they lived.
-They also said that each Local Authority had to place UASC children in foster homes; however, some can’t do this because of the children’s ethnicity.’
+They also said,’ every Local Authority had to place UASC children in foster homes.
+However, some can’t do this because of the children’s ethnicity.’

-Rosie is a foster carer for the FCC for over 14 years.
-She said, ‘I love my job and the Unaccompanied Asylum-Seeking Children are a joy.’
+Rosie has been a foster carer for the FCC for over 14 years.
+Rosie told me, ‘I love my job, and the Unaccompanied Asylum-Seeking Children are a joy.’

-‘I have fostered children from all over the world including Ethiopia, Sudan, Afghanistan, and Pakistan.
-Many of these children did have complex needs, and yes, they needed a lot of support.
-But, those needs were not a barrier to me in caring for them.’
+‘I have fostered children from all over the world, including Ethiopia, Sudan, Afghanistan, and Pakistan.
+Many of these children had complex needs, and they needed a lot of support.
+But those needs were not a barrier to me in caring for them.’

 ‘It is going to be the same for the Ukrainian children; as yet we don’t know what is happening.
 However, when we do, we’ll adapt to help them.’